Tools I use.

 Mixpanel

-Event-based product analytics that helps break down Open glossary term, , , and segmentation in more depth than standard reporting.
+Event-based product analytics that helps break down journeys, , , and in more depth than standard reporting.

 Visit tool